National Institute of Oceanography, India: Services

 NIO researchers have undertaken a number of projects in service of the industry in India.
-One of the first projects taken up by NIO on acquiring its research vessel RV Gaveshani was demarcation of a pipeline for carrying oil from India's first offshore oil field at Bombay High.
-This project was undertaken at the request of India's public sector organisation, the Oil and Natural Gas Commission (ONGC).
+One of the first projects taken up by NIO on acquiring its research vessel RV Gaveshani was demarcation of a pipeline for carrying oil from India's first offshore oil field at Mumbai High Field.
+This project was undertaken at the request of India's public sector organisation, the Oil and Natural Gas Corporation (ONGC).
 Since then, NIO has carried out a number of projects for India's public sector undertakings and private enterprises.
 The list of NIO's clientele includes major petroleum companies and ports.
 NIO's services have been used in the development of coastal areas by Bharuch Eco-Aqua Infrastructure Ltd., Ankleshwar, and Coastal Marine Construction & Engineering Ltd., Mumbai.
 NIO's services have also been sought by central and state governments.
-Sponsored and consultancy projects taken up by NIO include Environmental Impact Assessment (EIA), Coastal Zone Management, Resource Surveys, Biofouling & Corrosion studies, and development of marine instruments.
+Sponsored and consultancy projects taken up by NIO include Environmental impact Assessment (EIA), Coastal Zone Management, Resource Surveys, Biofouling & Corrosion studies, and development of marine instruments.

 A problem that has been worrying governments around the world during recent years is the transfer of organisms from one port to another located far away owing to transfer of water used by ships for ballast.
-Such transfer has been shown to lead sometimes to uncontrolled growth of organisms alien to the local ecology, which can then wipe out local fisheries.
+Such transfer has been shown to lead sometimes to uncontrolled growth of organisms alien to the local Ecology, which can then wipe out local fisheries.
 NIO scientists have played a major role in spreading awareness of the problem in India.
-In recognition of their efforts, the directorate General of Shipping, Government of India, has sought NIO's help to develop plans for ballast water management in major Indian ports.
+In recognition of their efforts, the Directorate General of Shipping, Government of India, has sought NIO's help to develop plans for ballast water management in major Indian ports.